How to Negotiate Access to a Decision Maker

 As you already know, access to a decision maker is vital.
 When a salesperson doesn’t have access to a decision maker, it’s usually because they simply haven’t asked for it.
 But of course, you would certainly be more comfortable with asking if you know that you’re in a position to do so.
-That is, if prior conversations with your contact have demonstrated your understanding of the organization’s problem that it would like to address, if you have explored how your capabilities can help, and if there’s unique value in what your proposing.
+That is if prior conversations with your contact have demonstrated your understanding of the organization’s problem that it would like to address if you have explored how your capabilities can help and if there’s unique value in what you’re proposing.

 The Two Approaches